Yash1622/Flow-Logs-Parser/README.md

 - Define File Paths:
   - Specify paths to lookup table and flow log file in the config.py file
 - Run the program
   - Execute the main script to process the flow log file.
-The output files will be saved into `results` directory.
+The output files will be saved into `result` directory.
     ```
     python Solution.py
     ```